proenza-lab/dyClamp/README.md

 - All command indices with a value of zero are interpreted as execution commands, with the second value indicating the exact type of command.
 ```
-// This command does nothing itself, except that it produces an echo to the host - like all commands.
+/* This command does nothing itself, except that it produces an echo to the host - see below.
-// However, this command can be used to "ping" the device when establishing a new connection.
+   However, this command can be used to "ping" the device when establishing a new connection. */
-// It is the first command in a switch...case structure of pre-defined commands.
 <cr> 0.0 <tab> 0.0 <lf>

+/* Sends calibration parameters and conductance values to the host.
+   These values can be interpreted by the host to confirm a successful transmission. */
+<cr> 0.0 <tab> 1.0 <lf>

+/* Toggles live reports of selected values on/off that are sent to the host continuously.
+   The data stream can contain an arbitrary number of values for monitoring. */
+<cr> 0.0 <tab> 2.0 <lf>
 ```

 All command strings are echoed to the controlling host to indicate a successful transmission of the command.